EdTech-a-thon

 Real teachers.
 Real problems.
 Real solutions.

-Bringing educators and developers together for a 3-day problem-solving marathon
+Pairing educators with developers for a 3-day problem-solving marathon

 Educators and developers live in different worlds.
 We're bringing them together from July 20-22, virtually and in-person in Atlanta, GA, for three days of collaboration, community, and problem solving.